datavzrd/datavzrd.github.io/src/docs/configuration.rst

      - explanation
      - default
    * - path
      - The path of the CSV/TSV, JSON or Parquet file, relative to the directory from which datavzrd is run.
+CSV/TSV and JSON files may be gzipped and must include the appropriate ``.gz`` suffix.
      -
    * - separator
      - The delimiter of the file